 Before I go through my schedule in detail with you, I'll just fill you in on my current season of life right now at the time of writing this.

-I have three children ages 13, 9, and 5 whom I homeschool.
+I have three children ages 15, 10, and 7 whom I homeschool.
 We attend church, and I blog and run a stationery membership site.
 I also sing and do gigs.
 My kids all attend drama classes, they also all have piano lessons, two of my kids do swimming and tennis lessons, one of my daughters does ballet and my son also does football.
-We also attend 1-2 homeschool meet-up groups in the week.
+We also attend 1 (occasionally 2) homeschool meet-up groups in the week.
 I'm also the family accountant as my husband and I are both self employed.
 AND I run and manage a jazz events company where I host multiple events in London every month.
 Phew!
 I feel tired just saying all of that!

 Let's rewind a bit shall we?
 Back in the day (like back when my first born was an infant), I was never one for having a structured life.
 Being a jazz musician, I embraced the easy-come, spontaneous lifestyle of a creative.
 But after having my first child and realising that kids kinda need some sort of routine, I started thinking about creating one.